 White Shark Facts

-White sharks, also called great white sharks (Carcharodon carcharias), are one of the ocean's primary predators, and fascinating creatures to many.
-Yet, white sharks remain one of the least understood of the sea's creatures, despite the enormous popular and scientific interest in them.
-Below are some common questions about white sharks, with answers from CDFW experts:
+White Sharks, also called great White Sharks (Carcharodon carcharias), are one of the ocean's primary predators, and fascinating creatures to many.
+Yet, White Sharks remain one of the least understood of the sea's creatures, despite the enormous popular and scientific interest in them.
+Below are some common questions about White Sharks and other shark attacks in California, with answers from CDFW experts:

 Q: How common are shark attacks on humans?